 Most linguists agree that the word “church” is derived from the Greek word “kuriakos” which simply means “the Lord’s”.
 The word was used only twice in the Bible: in 1 Cor.
 11:20 for “the Lord’s supper” and in Rev. 1:10 for “the Lord’s day”.
 It did not mean anything like what the word “church” means today!
 By the time the Roman Emperor Constantine had legalized Christianity in the year 313, another word had been added: doma.
 Kuriakos doma meant the Lord’s house or domicile, a building that was the Lord’s.
 When the Emperor declared Christianity to be Rome’s religion, he gave tax exemptions to the leaders of it, appointed Christians as high ranking officials, supported the church financially, and… built churches – “kuriakos doma”.
 However, the phrase “kuriakos doma” is not in the original Greek Scriptures at all.

-The word commonly translated as “church” in the Bible was the Greek word “ekklesia” which simply meant a gathering or assembly.
+The word commonly translated into English as “church” in the Bible was the Greek word “ekklesia” which simply meant a gathering or assembly.
 It was not a religious word, it was an every day word used in ancient Greece – see http://en.wikipedia.org/wiki/Ecclesia_(ancient_Athens).
 However, in the Greek language now, ekklesia means a church.
 Today derivations of “ekklesia” such as “iglesia” and “église” also mean “church” in Spanish and French.

 Obviously we do have this word “church” in our Bibles and this is because in 1611 when the officially sanctioned English version of the Bible was produced by King James (who was the head of the church in England at the time) number three of the 15 rules the translators were given by him was:

 “The old ecclesiastical words to be kept, viz.: the word ‘Church’ not to be translated ‘Congregation’ etc.” (The rules can be read here).